-Property lawyer, Terese Kingman, examines the concept of Title Indemnity Insurance and explains when it might be required in a Conveyancing transaction.
+What is Title Indemnity Insurance and when might it be required in a Conveyancing transaction?

 You may find when you are buying a property that your lawyer advises that there is a defect on the title of the property.
 This is something which might prevent you from being in a position to use or enjoy the property to its full potential, for example, there may have been building works carried out but the seller did not obtain planning permission or building regulation approval, there may have been a breach of covenant or the title may not include the necessary right of way or the right to use or access services.

 As an alternative to rectifying the title indemnity insurance can be taken out to cover the risk.
 Your conveyancing solicitor will need to ensure that the indemnity insurance policy covers the full value of your purchase price and protects you and your lender (if you are buying with a mortgage) in respect of the defect in the title.
 Your lender will want to be informed of the need for the title indemnity insurance to protect their interest and make sure there is no risk or minimal risk to their security.

 Essentially the defect remains on the title but the policy will cover any loss in value of your property when you come to sell or in the event that you are, for example, refused a right of way to access your property.
 Title indemnity will also usually cover any legal costs in the unfortunate event that an action is brought against you, for example, if the local authority brings an action against you for lack of planning permission.

 If you are buying a property then your conveyancing lawyer will ask your seller to pay for the insurance policy or to put the required insurance in place on completion of the purchase.
 Obviously there are occasions when a seller may not wish to pay for insurance in which case you may have to negotiate with them and consider both of you paying part of the premium.
 However, in the current market most sellers would rather pay the whole of the premium than jeopardise losing their sale.